 How to get clients on Facebook?

 Facebook has multiple avenues to attract clients, namely, your personal Facebook profile, your official Facebook Page, relevant Facebook groups, and Lead Ads.
 Use them according to the nature, demands, and requirements of the service you provide.

-Learn more about each avenue:
+Learn more about each of those avenues:

 How to use Linkedin to get clients?

 LinkedIn is the go-to social network for professionals, and with good reasons too.
 The user base is enormous, with almost 590 million users.
 More importantly, LinkedIn is responsible for 64% of all visits from social media sites to business websites.
 It indicates how popular and effective LinkedIn marketing is.